 - Look up the company on TrustPilot, Yelp and Glassdoor.
 Seeing their ratings and reading their client feedback gives you a sense of the kind of company you’d be working with.

 - Dig into their reviews on social media.
-Reviews on Facebook will provide insight into any business lending company you’re considering.
+Reviews on Facebook will provide insight into any small business loan company you’re considering.

 As always, do your homework and know who you’re dealing with when you look for cash flow lending through a traditional banking institution.